StratusLab/documentation/source/admin-tutorial/01-overview.rst

 install, configure and start the StratusLab Cloud services and components.

+The deployment described in this tutorial requires two physical machines with a minimal version of CentOS 6 (or compatible) installed.
-The default deployment has two types of machines:
+The deployment consists of the two StratusLab machine types:

-1. **Front-End** - machine for VM management and storage services
+- **Front-End** - machine for VM management and storage services
-2. **Node** - machine that hosts virtual machines
+- **Node** - machine that hosts virtual machines

-A quick overview of the procedure is:
+The procedure for installing a minimal StratusLab cloud consists of the following steps:

-1. Ensure all prerequisites are satisfied.
+1. Verification of all of the prerequisites.
+2. Installation of the StratusLab administrator tools.
-2. Define all of the StratusLab service parameters.
+3. Definition of all of the StratusLab service parameters.
-3. Install and configure the Front End, containing the VM management service (OpenNebula) and the storage management (Persistent Disk) service.
-4. Install and configure the Node(s) via SSH from the Front End.
-By default `KVM <http://www.linux-kvm.org/>`__ is used for the hypervisor on the Node(s).
+4. Configuration and installation of the Front End.
-5. Validate the installation by starting a virtual machine.
+5. Configuration and installation of the Node.
+6. Validation of the cloud installation.

 .. figure:: images/install-diagram.png
    :alt: Minimal StratusLab Cloud